Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/096_two a half gamers - Lucky Defense Success Will it conquer the West A New Tower Defense hitting the charts Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "two  a half gamers - Lucky Defense Success Will it conquer the West A New Tower Defense hitting the charts  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # two & a half gamers - Lucky Defense Success: Will it conquer the West?
 A New Tower Defense hitting the charts – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![](./images/lucky-defense_019a9abe.jpg)